Chart Color Schemes

 Seventeen Mile Rocks - Sinnamon Park has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 16 projects potentially impacting the region.
-Notable projects include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Mt Ommaney Shopping Centre Rebel Sport Extension.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that may impact the area.
+Notable ones include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Mt Ommaney Shopping Centre Rebel Sport Extension.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.